 Today I want to share a few ideas to get you started.

-Everything is planned for you all you have to do is gather the supplies listed at the top of each section and enjoy running your meeting.
-If you are looking for a fun new way to help your Daisies fulfill the requirements for the petals and flower center, check out the Daisy PETAL FAIRIES: GARDEN ADVENTURE Leader guide and Sticker Books for each girl.
+Everything is planned for you all you have to do is gather the supplies listed at the top of each petal section and enjoy running your meeting.
+If you are looking for a fun new way to help your Daisies fulfill the requirements for the petals and flower center, check out the Daisy Petal Fairies Leader Booklet and Activity Booklets for each girl.
+There are a number of options to fit into your troops budget including printing leader booklets at home or have them mailed to your house, as well as options for girls activity booklets.
 Learn more and get yours today!

 Other Fun Responsible for What I Say and Do Activities